Ram-N/weatherData/example_PWS.md

 	18 2014-02-19            67               0.00
 	19 2014-02-20            71               0.00

 Once we have the data in a data frame.
-We can carry out any analysis we wish, or plot the data.
+We can plot the data or carry out further analysis with the data frame.

 [<< Back to Examples](index.html#moreexamples)